cockroachdb/docs/functions-and-operators.md

 ## Operators

 The following table lists all CockroachDB operators from highest to lowest precedence, i.e., the order in which they will be evaluated within a statement.
+Operators with the same precedence are left associative.
+This means that those operators are grouped together starting from the left and moving right.

 | Order of Precedence | Operator | Name | Operator Arity |
 | --- |